emilianoyoung/ai/_posts/2019-12-05-philips-and-paige-team-up-to-bring-artificial-intelligence-ai-to-clinical-pathology-diagnostics.md

 ---
 category: news
 title: "Philips and Paige team up to bring Artificial Intelligence (AI) to clinical pathology diagnostics"
-excerpt: "Headquartered in the Netherlands, the company is a leader in diagnostic imaging, image-guided therapy ... up focused on building the best artificial intelligence in clinical medicine to transform ..."
+excerpt: "Headquartered in the Netherlands, the company is a leader in diagnostic imaging, image-guided therapy, patient monitoring ...
+Paige.AI is the leading start-up focused on building the best artificial intelligence in clinical medicine to transform how doctors diagnose and treat cancer.
+Based in New York, Paige.AI is bringing together the world ..."
 publishedDateTime: 2019-12-05T08:00:00Z
 sourceUrl: https://markets.businessinsider.com/news/stocks/philips-and-paige-team-up-to-bring-artificial-intelligence-ai-to-clinical-pathology-diagnostics-1028739590
 type: article